ahmadiehsan/personal_docs/source/linux.md

 ## Check Boot Type

-1. Run `cat /etc/fstab`
+1. run `cat /etc/fstab`

-2. If there is a line like this, it means the system boot mode is UEFI, otherwise, it is Legacy BIOS
+2. if there is a line like this, it means the system boot mode is UEFI, otherwise, it is Legacy BIOS

    ```
    UUID=xxx /boot/efi ntfs defaults 0 1